ahooghe/backendapi/README.md

 - Makefile: The makefile to build the project.

 ## License
 There is no license.
 This code was written for a job interview.
-It is complelely open source and you have my full permission to use any part of it as you like.
+It is completely open source and you have my full permission to use any part of it as you like.

 ## Contact
 For any questions or inquiries, please contact [anthonyhooghe@gmail.com].